 The primary sector that underwent a boom as a result of remote work was video conferencing software.
-These software are used not just at the organizational level but also at the personal and domestic level.
+This software is used not just at the organizational level but also at the personal and domestic level.
 It is hence important that accounts for domestic and personal use be separate.

-The two main software that have been used during the pandemic are Zoom and Microsoft Teams.
+The two main software that has been used during the pandemic are Zoom and Microsoft Teams.
 Zoom is a standalone video conferencing software that does not have any other capabilities.
-On the other hand, Microsoft Teams is a comprehensive suite that includes video conferencing capabilities and storing files via SharePoint, and communicating with other team members.
+On the other hand, Microsoft Teams is a comprehensive suite that includes video conferencing capabilities and storing files via SharePoint and communicating with other team members.